xnhp/vanted-wiki/DevelopAlgorithm.md

 #### Background Execution

-When using the API call to execute the algorithm,  is executed in the current thread.
-Which means it is usually executed from the AWT thread.
-If you implement a computational demanding algorithm use the provided [Background thread API](BackGroundAPI.md)
+When using the API call to execute the algorithm, it is executed on the current thread.
+Meaning it is usually executed from the AWT thread.
+If you implement a computational demanding algorithm, use the provided [Background thread API](BackGroundAPI.md)

 #### Transactions

-If an algorithm changes attributes of nodes and edges as a result of some computation, it should use the [Transaction API](Transactions.md)
+If an algorithm changes attributes of nodes and edges as a result of some computation, it should use the [Transaction API](Transactions.md).

-See [API Overview and Examples](APIOverviewExamples.md) to get more information of how to access graph elements and data that this algorithm could work on.
+See [API Overview and Examples](APIOverviewExamples.md) to get more information on how to access graph elements and data that this algorithm could work on.